Saishab/Data-Science/README.md

 1. What Linear Regression is all about 2.MultiCollinearity in Regression
 3.Outliers in Dataset.
-4.Dependencies of Dependent Variables in Independent Variables and effect of these independent variables in Dependent.
+4.Dependencies of Dependent Variables in Independent Variables and effect of these independent variables in dependent.